 my comcast internet bill is due to increase at the end of the week. i was trying to figure some way to make it cheaper, and was about to do the old switcheroo where i sign up one of my parents as a new customer to get the cheap introductory rate. but i discovered yesterday that i'm actually qualified for their reduced rate plan based on my income. i had to get an account at the FCC and send them last year's tax returns for confirmation. i thought it'd take a while but they notified my eligibility right away and i was able to get back to comcast to sign up. i thought that'd take a while as well, but they confirmed me immediately. i'm still not quite sure how much i'll be paying. i think i read something about $30 less/month, which would still be more expensive than the new customer rate. so i may have to jump through more hopes to get the cheapest internet.

-rest of the day was spent in retroactive blog post updates. it was actually kind of cold inside the house, but i was reluctant to turn up the heat.
+rest of the day was spent in retroactive blog post updates. it was actually kind of cold inside the house,

 i discovered hard water deposits behind the kitchen and bathroom faucets. i poured out some white vinegar and left it to soak a bit before using a thin brush to remove the dissolved deposits. the bathroom faucet i cleaned completely, but the deposits behind te kitchen faucet are so thick, i may need to chip them off with a knife.